inventory management

 In this method, the cost of each item sold over the fiscal year is calculated independently.
 This method is typically only used for large ticket items, or for small businesses that make a majority of custom items.
 It isn’t easy to track and calculate if you have a large product range and/or a large volume of orders.

-Using Craftybase’s inventory software, you’ll be able to log your material purchases, manufactures and orders to generate real-time stock levels for both raw and product inventory.
+Using Craftybase’s inventory software, you’ll be able to log your material purchases, production runs, and orders to generate real-time stock levels for both raw and finished product inventory.
+Year-round, not just in December.